Last updated on February 26th, 2023 at 03:58 pm

 Secondly, you should always aim to eat whole, unprocessed foods, so as to keep your blood sugar levels in check.

 Finally, you should also be eating healthy fats and enough “good carbs” to provide you with sufficient energy.

-Basically, the only things you should really consume during your fasting window is water, sparkling water, tea and coffee (without any milk, cream, or sugar).
+- The only things you should really consume during your fasting window is water, sparkling water, tea and coffee (without any milk, cream or sugar).

-Unfortunately, no matter how few calories a food item contains, this will immediately be broken down, turned into energy, and dispersed among the cells in the body, i.e. the fast has been broken.
+- Regardless of how few calories a food item contains it will be broken down, turned into energy, and dispersed among the cells in the body, i.e. the fast has been broken.